In Practice | My Health Record

 The practical difference

-He is also able to move more quickly into treatment planning.
-"The first appointment used to be heavily weighted towards information gathering," he says.
-"Now I can focus more on the patient in front of me."
+Today, that information is increasingly available directly in the patient record.
+This allows him to move much more quickly into treatment planning.
+“The first appointment used to be heavily focused on information gathering,” he says.
+“Now I can spend that time focusing on the patient in front of me.”

 Advice for other allied health professionals